 Shipping companies and manufacturers are under rising stress to juggle enormous volumes of data from many sources as global supply chains become more complex.
 At the same time, they must manage stakeholders and ensure that shipping goods arrive on time.
 There isn’t much room for error.
 Overstocking and unanticipated sellouts were major difficulties due to a slowdown in key industrial hubs combined with significant shifts in consumer demand.

 The catastrophe demonstrated more clearly than ever before that the lean supply chain had limitations.
-IoT devices have the potential to improve supply chain transparency.
+IoT development services offer the potential to improve supply chain transparency through IoT devices.
 One instance is the use of sensors in shipping containers.
-These gadgets offer a regular update on the location of the container and other important information.
+These gadgets provide regular updates on the location of the container and other important information.
 They can report environmental factors and provide real-time updates on the temperature and humidity of a specific cargo to a manufacturer.
-This information can be highly useful in ensuring that shipping conditions are as good as possible.
-Managers can pinpoint where and when an error resulted in incorrect cold chain temperatures.
+This information can be highly useful in ensuring that shipping conditions are optimal.
+With IoT development services, managers can pinpoint where and when an error resulted in incorrect cold chain temperatures.

 For organizations to run effectively, IoT inventory optimization is essential.